Lindved

-Lindved is a town, with a population of 1,444 (1 January 2025).
+Lindved is a town, with a population of 1,466 (1 January 2026).
 It is located about 10 km north of Vejle in Hedensted Municipality, Central Denmark Region in Denmark.

-The parish church, Sindbjerg Church, is located 2 km northwest of Lindved and 300 metres west of exit 3 at the Danish national road 18 motorway between Vejle and Holstebro.
+The parish church Sindbjerg Church, dating back to the 12th century, is located 2 km northwest of Lindved and 300 metres west of exit 3 Lindved at the Danish national road 18 motorway between Vejle and Holstebro.